rnagumo/Resume/README.md

 # 2. Education

-## M. Eng., Department of Electrical Engineering and Information Systems
+## M. Eng.

 04/2015 - 03/2017
+Department of Electrical Engineering and Information Systems
-Research in the field of Quantum optics, Near-field optics, and Spin mechanics.
+Research in Quantum optics, Near-field optics, and Spin mechanics.

-## B. Eng., Department of Electrical and Electronic Engineering
+## B. Eng.

 04/2011 - 03/2015
+Department of Electrical and Electronic Engineering

 # 3. Interests